1 Economic and Social Issues in India and NABARD:

 - Private and Social Cost Benefit significance of development finance

 # 4 Social and Demographic Characteristics of the Indian rural economy:

 - Concept of Rural Area

-- Structure of the Indian Rural Economy-Importance and role of the rural sector in India
+- Structure of the Indian Rural Economy-Importance and role of the village sector in India

 - Economic Social and Demographic Characteristics of the Indian economy

 # 5 Occupational structure in the rural area and Indian Economy: